The best genealogy tech? The humble telephone

-A few weeks ago, I had the chance to bring together my father and one of his distant cousins on the telephone.
-They grew up in the same factory town in the 40s and 50s, but lost touch after they moved away for college.
-They literally had not spoken with each other for more than 60 years
+Recently, I had the chance to bring together my father and one of his distant cousins on the telephone.
+They grew up in the same General Motors factory town in the 40s and 50s, but lost touch after they moved away for college.
+They literally had not spoken with each other for more than six decades.

 The chat was also a reminder that one of the greatest tools for conducting genealogy research is not a computer or app, but rather the humble telephone.
 Think about it: